 The measurements of suspended sediment made in Project A track the inputs and outputs (I and O in equation (1) and are used to calculate ∆S for the sediment budget reaches.
 This approach tracks the accumulation of tributary inputs that is essential for implementation of the HFE Protocol.
 However, this calculation does not distinguish between low- and high-elevation deposits, so results cannot be used to evaluate changes in sandbar size, campsite area, sand available for plant colonization, or other changes of recreational or ecological significance.
 Uncertainty in the measurements of sediment flux also accumulate with time, limiting the utility of those measurements for tracking long-term trends.

 Previous studies analyzing repeat topographic measurements of the channel, eddies, and sandbars have found that 90 percent or more of the changes in sand volume occur at low-elevation and the high-elevation sandbars comprise only about 10 percent or less of the fine sediment in the system (Hazel and others, 2006).
 These studies have also found that ∆S computed for short study reaches yielded different values than ∆S computed as the difference between sand inflows measured at gaging stations using equation (1).
 This discrepancy stems from the inability to correctly extrapolate measurements from the short reaches to larger spatial scales because changes in bed topography are highly localized and spatially variable (Grams and others, 2013).
-These findings demonstrate that determining whether sediment storage in each storage environment – at low and high elevations and in the channel and eddy – is increasing, decreasing, or stable, requires repeat measurements of sand storage throughout the long sediment budgeting reaches.
+These findings demonstrate that determining whether sediment storage in each storage environment – at low and high elevations and in the channel and eddy – is increasing, decreasing, or stable, requires repeat measurements of sand storage in every storage environment throughout the long sediment budgeting reaches.

 Such measurements have been made in various sand-budgeting segments since 2009 and repeat maps for the segment between river mile (RM) 30 and RM 61 (Lower Marble Canyon) and the segment between RM 61 and RM 87 (Eastern Grand Canyon) both capture large spatial variability in erosion and deposition that allow robust calculation of the evacuation of sand that occurred during the period of high releases in summer 2011 (Grams and others, 2015).
 These measurements also show an overall loss of high-elevation sand in Lower Marble Canyon and a slight increase in high-elevation sand in Eastern Grand Canyon.